 - Read books, articles or take dedicated courses on improving communication skills.

 - Always use simple language.
-Some of your staff may have imposter syndrome too and be worried about asking questions because you used an unfamiliar term.
+Some of your staff may have different needs or be worried about asking questions because you used an unfamiliar term.

 - Ask if your team has any clarification questions to make sure you have been understood.